choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 a parking lot, everyone else's parking is so bad, it's not uncommon to see double- or even triple-parked cars.

-We tried to visit as many historical sites as possible, but that sort of boiled down to like a hundred monasteries.
+While the monasteries were nice to see, don't *only* go to them.
 I find it a shame we didn't manage to fit in any cave visits into our schedule (at Areni).

 ### Costs